 #2 – Maintain constant awareness of the temperature:

 Camping with a baby means paying way closer attention to the ambient temperature than you normally would.
-We were prepared for nighttime, and had brought lots of warm layers, including snug, warm hats and mittens, for our little guy.
+We were prepared for nighttime.
+We brought lots of warm layers, including snug, warm hats and mittens, for our little guy.
 In fact, knowing that he’s never been a fan of hats, we even brought ones with chin straps so we could be sure he wouldn’t push his hat off his head in the night.

 The place where we ended up very nearly running into trouble turned out to be when the temperature started to climb during the day.
 Our son woke up early after the first cold night we camped with him, and by 9:30 am, was ready to go down for a nap.
 Because the morning had been chilly, we still had him wrapped in most of his nighttime layers.
 We put him down in the tent, then returned to the community area down the hill to finish our leisurely breakfast and hang out with friends.